dbb613/openvv/README.md

 var check:OVVCheck = asset.checkViewability();
 ```
 * Query the properties of the `OVVCheck` object to report on your player's viewability.

+The properties are:

+* <code>viewabilityState</code>: String Indicates whether or not the asset is viewable.
+Possible values are "viewable", "notViewable", "unmeasurable"
+* <code>clientHeight</code>: int Current height of the client
+* <code>clientWidth</code>: int Current width of the client
+* <code>focus</code>: Bolean Whether or not the tab and browser are in focus
+* <code>objBottom</code>: int Y position of the bottom edge of the embed object
+* <code>objLeft</code>: int X position of the left edge of the embed object
+* <code>objRight</code>: int X position of the right edge of the embed object
+* <code>objTop</code>: intY position of the top edge of the embed object
+* <code>percentViewable</code>:int The percentage of the embed object's area that is calculated to be in view

 3rd party integration